MultiSafepay/magento2-hyva-checkout/README.md

   <img src="https://camo.githubusercontent.com/517483ae0eaba9884f397e9af1c4adc7bbc231575ac66cc54292e00400edcd10/68747470733a2f2f7777772e6d756c7469736166657061792e636f6d2f66696c6561646d696e2f74656d706c6174652f696d672f6d756c7469736166657061792d6c6f676f2d69636f6e2e737667" width="400px" position="center">
 </p>

-# MultiSafepay module for the MageWire Checkout
+# MultiSafepay module for the Magewire Checkout

-This is the module of our MageWire Checkout integration.
+This is the module of our Magewire Checkout integration.
 Currently, this module only supports redirect payment methods.
 Checkout field integration will be added in a newer version.

 The module is currently in beta.
 Please use with caution.

-Before you get started with MultiSafepay and MageWire Checkout, please read and follow our [installation & configuration manual](https://docs.multisafepay.com/integrations/plugins/magento2/) first.
+Before you get started with MultiSafepay and Magewire Checkout, please read and follow our [installation & configuration manual](https://docs.multisafepay.com/integrations/plugins/magento2/) first.

 ## About MultiSafepay ##
 MultiSafepay is a collecting payment service provider which means we take care of the agreements, technical details and payment collection required for each payment method.
 You can start selling online today and manage all your transactions from one place.